March 31, 2025

 "Where do you see yourself in five years?"

-Luckily, the availability of these AI tools—many of them free or cheaper than a Netflix subscription—means anyone who wants to learn them can.
+The good news is that these AI tools—many free or cheaper than a streaming subscription—aren't locked behind some exclusive tech industry gate.
+Anyone who wants to learn them can.

 1. Descript for creating good video fast